rootacc3ss/random-notes/godstack.md

 ~~Forgot to buy Glycine.
 This Amazon et al. shipment(s) should include everything from the main stack minus glycine (which sucks but I don't want to drink a massive amount of that anyways right now) and TB4.~~
 Went back and got some.

 Latest shipments include everything minus L-theanine, L-DOPA and the stuff I already have.
+Additionally, there is NAD+ and methylBlue.
 I will list out everything once it all arrives on Saturday.
+If I happen to come across some money, I might buy L-DOPA for testing.